kzy599/Open-nucleus-breeding-system/README.md

 Description

-This project presents a simulation study published in 2023.
+This project presents a simulation study (Optimal open nucleus breeding system for long-term genetic gain in the Pacific white shrimp using genomic selection) published in 2023.
 The R script provided here facilitates the simulation of breeding schemes for ONBS and CNBS, while also calculating essential population parameters.

 Requirements